hucik14/rational-linkages/docs/source/index.rst

 .. image:: https://mybinder.org/badge_logo.svg
    :target: https://mybinder.org/v2/gh/hucik14/rl-issues/HEAD?labpath=jupyter_ntbs%2Fsynthesis_bennett.ipynb

-Welcome to the Rational Linkages Toolbox Documentation, which serves as a reference for the toolbox.
+Welcome to the Rational Linkages package documentation, which serves as a reference for the toolbox.
 The toolbox is a collection of functions for the analysis of rational linkages and their rapid prototyping.
 It is written in Python and uses the Numpy and SymPy libraries for computations, and Matplotlib for plotting.
 The toolbox is developed